Some say…it’s the single greatest musical instrument ever invented.

 - glue method – which leaves some an open gap in the fret slot, which is filled with glue to secure the fret in place.

-- compression fretting – which forces the sides of the slot apart with each new fret, creating a back-bow in the neck, which is then counterbalanced as the forward force for the strings re-align the neck angle and secure the frets in place.
+- compression fretting – which forces the sides of the slot apart with each new fret, creating a back-bow in the neck, which is then counterbalanced as the forward force for the strings re-aligns the neck angle and secures the frets in place.

 There are 2 characteristics you can customize on a fret: